 However, it is pretty important to understand the meaning behind the “don’ts” but live from the place of “do’s.”
 The motivations lie mostly in the desire to re-balance the world or at least re-balance the way we have lived and the way we have used science and technology.
 Pesticides, hormones, chemicals (and their unproven interactions), over processing, environmental impact, animal cruelty…

 The best advice is use moderation.
 Take the middle way.
 Listen to your body.
 Enjoy life but heed its warnings.
 Nothing is static, including how we feed our body, nourish our minds, and nurture our emotions.

 Restrictive dieting, for example, is not a lifestyle and cannot be sustained for any meaningful time, except for those with the strongest of wills.
 Sometimes fasting is helpful.
 Science seems to support immunity benefits from fasting.
 There is no one rule.

 It is about making choices, choosing the best as we know it and doing the best as we know it.

 So sometimes what we need to do to bring our body back in balance may seem bland (drink more water; skip the coffee) and boring (go to bed by 10pm).
-Some are just good habits.
-Probably what’s even more boring and no fun is being laid out comatose or reeling from pain, because we’ve put our body out of commission by over-doing it.
+Are we rebelling against these “old folks” habits because we fear aging?
+Good solid habits are underrated.
+Probably what’s even more boring and no fun, though, is being laid out comatose or reeling from pain, because we’ve put our body out of commission by over-doing it.
 Whatever “it” is.

 So are you ready to get/be/stay healthy?
 This state of being is built upon the choices we make.
 There are no rules.
 We can make it as cheap/expensive, as short/long, or as boring/fun as we want it to be.
 Bust through the myths, the social conditioning, and your mindset.